edm00se/awesome-board-games/readme.md

 ### [Wingspan](https://boardgamegeek.com/boardgame/266192/wingspan)

 > Wingspan is a competitive, medium-weight, card-driven, engine-building board game from Stonemaier Games.
-It's designed by Elizabeth Hargrave and features over 170 birds illustrated by Beth Sobel, Natalia Rojas, and Ana Maria Martinez.
+It's designed by Elizabeth Hargrave and features over 170 birds illustrated by Beth Sobel, Natalia Rojas and Ana Maria Martinez.
 >
-> You are bird enthusiasts—researchers, bird watchers, ornithologists, and collectors—seeking to discover and attract the best birds to your network of wildlife preserves.
+> You are bird enthusiasts—researchers, bird watchers, ornithologists and collectors—seeking to discover,know and attract the best birds to your network of wildlife preserves.
 Each bird extends a chain of powerful combinations in one of your habitats (actions).
 These habitats focus on several key aspects of growth:
 > - Gain food tokens via custom dice in a birdfeeder dice tower
 > - Lay eggs using egg miniatures in a variety of colors